wrcarpenter/MMA-Betting-Model/Model/README.md

-## Model Approach
+## Current Model

+Model Build 1.01

-Build a 'model' via logistic regression on a strong sample of data.
-Modify variables and inputs to get better fit.
+Simple model via logistic regression on a strong sample of data.

 Test the model on an "out-of-sample" dataset to evaluate performance.
 This sample could be UFC or it could be Bellator too.